 As you may have seen from the conference program, I'm from the United States.
 Even so, I wanted you to know that my country is waging war on yours, and has been for many years.
 The organization I represent is hoping that once you know about this you might try to do something about it.
 You could benefit yourselves and everybody else, Americans included.

-In fact gold remains what it has been for thousands of years – an excellent form of money – and may again become the best and most important form of money.
-More than this, gold is actually the secret knowledge of the financial universe, a secret desperately concealed by most central banks.
+Gold remains what it has been for thousands of years – an excellent form of money – and may again become the best and most important form of money.
+More than this, gold is the secret knowledge of the financial universe, a secret desperately concealed by most central banks.

 Gold has remained so important that Western governments – particularly the U.S. Treasury and its Exchange Stabilization Fund, the U.S. Federal Reserve, and allied governments and central banks – manipulate the gold market every day, even hour by hour, to control and usually suppress the monetary metal's price.